 The Social Worker will also spend time with children and teaching teams in an informal basis to build relationships and may do small pieces of work during this.

-If this referral is an emergency and cannot wait for a referral form to be responded to, please email directly to Paul Scammell, Integrated Services Lead at email@example.com
+If this referral is an emergency and you cannot wait for a referral form to be responded to, please email directly to Paul Scammell, Integrated Services Lead, at email@example.com

 You will receive an email receipt of your referral and a team member may contact you to gather more information, if needed.
 The referral will be accepted or declined, and this will be communicated to the referrer and their team.

 A team member will contact the child’s team, (including whanau if appropriate), teachers and other professionals.